Matthias-H-Git/European-Energy-Market-Analysis/README.md

 This project analyzes the relationship between electricity markets, renewable energy development, and electrification trends (e-mobility, heat pumpts) in Europe.

+It combines data analytics with energy-industry domain knowledge, demonstrating how publicly available data can be leveraged to conduct data-driven analyses of complex economic questions.
+Methods of exploratory data analysis (EDA), correlation analysis, and cluster analysis are applied to bring transparency to complex interdependencies.

+The project showcases the end-to-end implementation of a data analytics workflow—ranging from data acquisition and data preprocessing to statistical analysis and the derivation of actionable, practical recommendations.

 Using data from the ENTSO-E Transparency Platform and EUROSTAT, the project aims to investigate the interplay between the energy transition and the power market.

 It explores the potential correlations between three key pillars:

 - The generation of variable renewable energy (specifically wind and solar photovoltaic).